Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Tablets: 100 mg

-The major use of RTV is as a PK enhancer of other protease inhibitors used in pediatric patients and in adolescents and adults.
-The dose of RTV recommended varies and is specific to the drug combination selected.
-See dosing information for specific protease inhibitors (PIs).
+- The major use of ritonavir is as a PK enhancer of other protease inhibitors (PIs) used in pediatric patients and in adolescents and adults.
+The recommended dose of ritonavir varies and is specific to the drug combination selected.
+See dosing information for specific PIs.

 - See manufacturer guidelines.